-I can vividly remember driving home from somewhere, and at the time we had just bought out a competitor a few months earlier; which had gone extremely well, and all of a sudden the thought came into my head about the profits we were making, that we had already made, and what a strong financial position we were in.
+I can vividly remember driving home from somewhere, and at the time we had just bought out a competitor a few months earlier (as mentioned previously); which had gone extremely well, and all of a sudden the thought came into my head about the profits we were making, that we had already made, and what a strong financial position we were in.

 As a person I am quite introverted; never one to draw attention to myself in any situation (which is one of the reasons you don’t see my picture splashed all over any advertising, like many others do), so working for somebody else and being in a workplace has never sat well with me – in fact I detested it with a passion, always have.

 If you were to meet me in real life, you would probably say I am quiet, and reserved, which totally goes against the grain when it came to the salesmanship that started me down this road, but believe it or not, real salespeople are not the smiley, flash gits that you see on TV – not the professional ones anyway.